COMCIFS/comcifs.github.io/accepted/ddlm_dictionary_style_guide.md

 1. Save frame code of a data item definition frame should be identical to the lowercase version of the `_definition.id` attribute value contained in the definition, with any leading underscores removed.
-2. Save frame code of a category definitions should be identical to the uppercase version of the `_definition.id` attribute value contained in the definition, with any leading underscores removed.
+2. Save frame code of a category definition should be identical to the uppercase version of the `_definition.id` attribute value contained in the definition, with any leading underscores removed.